Is Farsi the same as Persian? Time to find out the whole story.

 Okay, now let’s face the truth: all the previous steps are useless if you’re not consistent.
 Imagine what it would be like to forget most of everything you’ve learned because one day you just stopped practicing Polish.

-The best way to learn Polish is to study the language in short bursts every day.
+The best way to study Polish is to study the language in short bursts every day.
 Avoid tiring yourself learning for hours one day and then not learning at all the next few.
 Instead, practice for as little as 10 to 15 minutes daily and allow your brain to cement the knowledge bit by bit.
 This way, you’ll ensure maximum retention with the least amount of effort.

 Your motto for this step: “Practice Polish a little bit every day and speak like a native forever!”.